google/WebFundamentals/src/content/en/updates/posts/2016/01/notification-actions.markdown

 </style>

 Early in 2015 we introduced Push Messaging and Notification in to Chrome for Android and Desktop.
-It was a great step forward on the web, users could start to engage more deeply with experiences on the web even when the browser was closed.
+It was a great step forward on the web.
+Users could start to engage more deeply with experiences on the web even when the browser was closed.

-Whilst it is great that you can send these messages, the only thing you could do with them was either to click and open a page or dismiss it entirely.
+Whilst it is great that you can send these messages, the only thing you could do with one was either to click it and open a page or dismiss it entirely.

-If you look at the notifications provided natively to apps on Mobile platforms such as iOS and Android, they each let the developer define contextual actions that the user can invoke and interact with.
+If you look at the notifications provided natively to apps on mobile platforms such as iOS and Android, they each let the developer define contextual actions that the user can invoke and interact with.
 In Chrome 48 we have now added a similar ability to [Web